 db.app.validationQuery=select 1 from dual

-In the top navigation bar of IntelliJ IDEA, select the Tomcat runtime configuration you just created.
-Click the Run button (a green triangle) to start the Tomcat server.
-Enter the URL
+In the top toolbar of IDEA, select the Tomcat run configuration that you just created.
+Click the green triangle button to start the Tomcat server.
+Open the path

-http://localhost:8080/hello/getDatain Google Chrome or Internet Explorer to view the running result.View the running result.
+http://localhost:8080/hello/getDatain Google or Internet Explorer to view the running results.View the running results.

 Project code

-Click here to download the project code, which is a package named java-oceanbase-Jfinal.
+Click java-oceanbase-Jfinal to download the project code.
+This is a compressed package named java-oceanbase-Jfinal.

 │--pom.xml